arlene24/Quiz-Javascript/README.md

 # Quiz Javascript
- quaiz page with javascript
+This is my second Project

+## I have used in this project:

+- Html
+- Css
+- Javascript

+## Overview